cs01/gdbgui/CONTRIBUTING.md

 * browser being used

 ## Development
 Documentation, spelling fixes, bug fixes, and features are welcome.

+### Workflows
+It's generally recommended to create an issue before fixing a bug.
+When your changes are done, I will review the pull request.
+When everything looks good, I merge+squash.
+If the change is large enough, I will increment `gdbgui`'s version and deploy it to the [python package index (pyPI)](https://pypi.python.org/pypi).

+### Adding features
+If you want the feature to be merged into master, [create an issue on github](https://github.com/cs01/gdbgui/issues) to make sure it's something I am interested in adding to `gdbgui` before putting too much work in.

+### Instructions
 To get started with development, set up a new virtual environment, then run
 ```
 git clone https://github.com/cs01/gdbgui

 cd gdbgui
 pip install -r requirements.txt
 pip install -r dev_requirements.txt
 gdbgui/backend.py --debug
 ```

-If you are modifying `gdbgui.js`, make sure you have the developer console open so the browser doesn't cache the file and miss your changes.

 The `--debug` flag does two things:
 1. adds a new component at the bottom of the right sidebar called "gdb machine interface output" that displays the raw gdb mi output to help you debug.
 1. displays all changes to state data in the browser's developer console, such as `rendered_source_file_fullname null  ->  /home/chad/git/gdbgui/examples/hello.c`

+Note:
+* If you are modifying `gdbgui.js`, make sure you have the developer console open so the browser doesn't cache the file and miss your changes.
+* Update the `dev` section in `CHANGELOG.md` for release notes.
+I will move it to the appropriate version when I make the next release.

-## Testing
+### Testing
-There are two types of tests: unit tests of the python code, and a test of the README.rst formatting.
+There are two types of tests: unit tests of the python code, and a test of the `README.rst` formatting.

 ```
 make test